akanoi/site-constructor/README.md

 # Site constructor
-This is a Itransition course project.
+This is a course project.

 We need to implement a site for building sites.